weijuinlee/weijuinlee/README.md

-I’m a software engineer working to help develop applications for the public and private sector.
+I’m a ex-software engineer working to help develop applications for the public and private sector.
 My expertise includes IoT, cloud computing, robotics, and unmanned aerial vehicle technology.
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
 Currently, I’m seeking opportunities that will allow me to develop and promote technologies that benefit digitalization and optimization.

 I usually like to work with data science, machine learning, optimization/mathematical-programming, or similar fields, however I am *agnostically curious* when it comes to computers, mathematics, and computer science and am happy to collaborate on projects across any of those disciplines.